Paul Drennan Cravath: Legal career

-He joined the law firm of Blatchford, Seward & Griswold in 1899.
 His book of business included Bethlehem Steel, Baltimore and Ohio Railroad, Kuhn, Loeb & Co., Chemical Bank, E. R. Squibb & Sons, Columbia Gas & Electric, and Studebaker Corp.
 His name was added to the firm's moniker in 1901.

 Cravath was the authoritative head of the firm from 1906 until his death in 1940, and his formal statement of his conceptions of proper management of a law office still controls its operations.
 Cravath, Swaine & Moore endures as a leading law firm, and celebrated its 200th anniversary in 2019.